sarbbottam/focus-indicator/readme.md

 Display focus indicator for the active intractable element in a webpage.

+## Why?

+While accessing any digital interface, focus indicator, is very important.
+Focus indicator highlights the active intractable component or control.
+It is true for web pages also.

+By default, every browser highlights the active intractable element.
+But sometimes, web developers, suppress it, which creates the problem.

+For example, when accessing [abc NEWS](http://abcnews.go.com/), via keyboard, active intractable elements are not visually identifiable.

+[Focus Indicator](https://sarbbottam.github.io/accessibility,/javascript,/browser/extension/2016/06/17/focus-indicator-browser-extension/) extension, to the rescue.
+As the name suggests, it highlights the active intractable element in a webpage.

+If you prefer accessing web pages via keyboard, this extension will be super helpful.

 ## Features / Notable characteristics

 - it can be easily turned on and off using the extension icon